AlexWFreitas/ChromeDriverTimeoutBug/README.md

 # ChromeDriverTimeoutBug
-This repository contains a script that causes a ChromeDriver Timeout Bug after running the script for some time.
+This repository contains a script that causes a ChromeDriver Timeout Bug after running the script for an indeterminate period of time.